-- The Intermediate Range Nuclear Forces Treaty (INF, or The Treaty Between the United States of America and the Union of Soviet Socialist Republics on the Elimination of Intermediate-Range and Shorter-Range Missiles) was signed on December 8, 1987, and entered into force on June 1, 1988.
+- The Intermediate-Range Nuclear Forces Treaty (INF, or The Treaty Between the United States of America and the Union of Soviet Socialist Republics on the Elimination of Intermediate-Range and Shorter-Range Missiles) was signed on December 8, 1987, and entered into force on June 1, 1988.

 - The two countries eliminated intermediate-range nuclear weapons by 1991, destroying a total of 2,692 missiles.

-- After the disintegration of the Soviet Union in 1991 the treaty was “multilateralized” to include 12 Soviet successor states
+- After the disintegration of the Soviet Union in 1991 the treaty was “multilateralized” to include 12 Soviet successor states.

-Why It Matters
+Why It Mattered

-What the Treaty Does
+What the Treaty Did

-Instance 1: Cruise Missile Testing
+Russian Violation: Cruise Missile Testing and Deployment

-Instance 2: Ballistic Missile Testing
+Potential Russian Violation: Ballistic Missile Testing

 Alleged U.S. Violations